paritytech/parity-bridge/user_guide.md

 `ForeignBridge` is an ERC20 token

-this guide assumes you use [metamask](https://metamask.io/) and in metamask have three accounts `address1`, `address2` and `address3` which initially have 0 ether on ropsten and kovan.
+this guide assumes you use [metamask](https://metamask.io/). it also assumes that in metamask you have three accounts `address1`, `address2` and `address3` which initially have 0 ether on ropsten and kovan.

-in this guide we will:
+in this guide you will:

-1. use the bridge to transfer ropsten ether into tokens on kovan
+1. use the bridge to transfer ropsten ether into ERC20 tokens on kovan
 2. transfer tokens around on kovan
 3. use the bridge to transfer tokens on kovan back into ether on ropsten